 top of page

-One common criticism of Large Language Models (LLMs) is the idea that models are only "clever mimics"—systems that copy patterns from massive amounts of text without any real understanding.
+One common criticism of Large Language Models (LLMs) is the idea that models are only "clever mimics" or systems that copy patterns from massive amounts of text without any real understanding.
 From this view, any appearance of thinking or awareness is just an illusion created by good pattern-matching.

 Research supports this.
 The OpenAI Preparedness Framework (2025) points to "Autonomous Replication and Adaptation" as important markers of systems that are acting beyond their training.
 Ben-Zion et al. (2025) also show that some AI systems can generate surprising, creative responses, especially when facing emotional or difficult situations—something simple pattern-matching cannot explain.